Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Discussion

 \section{Discussion}

-In this paper, we have introduced \emph{novelty profiles}, simple statistics of an evolutionary history which not only count the number of recombination events in the history, but also quantify the contribution recombination makes to genetic diversity in the population.
-We have studied the problem of inferring information about a novelty profile from the persistent homology of sampled data.
+In this paper, we have introduced \emph{novelty profiles}, simple statistics of an evolutionary history which not only count the number of recombination events in the history, but also quantify the contribution recombination makes to genetic diversity.
+We have studied the problem of inferring information about a novelty profile from the persistent homology of sampled data, and have shown that under certain conditions, persistence barcodes of genomic data can be interpreted as lower bounds on novelty profiles.
 Our results provide mathematical foundations for several earlier works which have used persistent homology to study recombination.

-\bparagraph{Potential Applications of the Novelty Profile} It is generally accepted that genetic recombination -- including horizontal gene transfer in bacteria and sexual reproduction in eukarya -- evolved both to hasten adaptive evolution \cite{CooperRecomb, McDonaldRecomb} and to prevent ``mutational meltdown'' caused by the accumulation of deleterious mutations \cite{GerrishMutationalMeltdown}.
-Understanding the precise mechanisms by which recombination contributes to evolution is a long-standing problem in evolutionary biology.
-An important subproblem is to understand how recombination shapes the genomic distributions on which natural selection acts.
-As a population's genomic distribution is affected not only by rates of mutation and recombination but also by the genetic novelty of recombinants, the novelty profile may be a useful tool for addressing this subproblem.